- This event has passed.

 - Understanding the Advanced Tab and how to inspect archives

 - Sending files to Talos for dynamic analysis

-- Lab 9: Creating and implementing a Malware/File Policy
+- Hands-on Lab 9: Creating and implementing a Malware/File Policy

 Day 2: 9am CST